An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Numerical results

 \subsection{The AP property}

-This example is designed to test the AP property and the order of accuracy of our new methods for the first order scheme \eqref{eq:first_order}.
+This example is designed to test the AP property and the order of accuracy of this numerical method for the first-order scheme \eqref{eq:first_order} and the higher-order scheme \eqref{eq:high_order}.
 The test starts with an equilibrium initial data

-The computation region is $L = [0, 2]$ with the periodic boundary condition imposed on both ends.
+The computation region is set as $L = [0, 2]$ with the periodic boundary condition imposed on both ends.
 The parameters are set as $a = c = 1.0$, $C_{v} = 0.1$ and $\sigma = 10$.
 Similar tests can be found in the literature for the Boltzmann equation \cite{JinYan2013}.